huafu/hubot-gitter2/README.md

     - `HUBOT_GITTER2_TOKEN`: get your personal token [there](http://developer.gitter.im) after sign-in
     - the bot will automatically listen on the rooms it has joined.

+## Troubleshooting

+- If your bot is not responding to mentions, make sure hubot was started with the same `--name` parameter as its GitHub username.

 ## Changelog

 - **0.1.3** - `2014-08-20`